-11 Wedding Photography Styles Every Couple Should Know
+11 Wedding Photography Styles You Should Know

 One of the more difficult decisions to make when planning a wedding is choosing your photographer — not only because there are so many talented artists to choose from, but because each photographer has their own unique style.
 Do you prefer a more traditional look?
 Do you want your photos to appear as though they came straight out of Vogue?
 Somewhere in between?
 Don’t worry: That’s where we come in.
 Keep reading to learn all about the most popular wedding photography styles and what sets them apart from the rest.

 When it comes to understanding wedding photography styles, there are three main components to keep in mind.